Lecturer: Prof. Jack Hughes, Busch Campus, Serin-307, Tel: (848)445-8878, e-mail: jph "at" physics.rutgers.edu

-Format: The course consists of 2 lectures each week on Tuesday and Thursday from 3:20PM to 4:40PM in room 385 of the Serin Physics Bldg (SRN), Busch Campus.
+Format: The course consists of 2 lectures each week on Tuesday and Thursday from 6:40PM to 8:00PM in the Physics Lecture Hall (PHL), Busch Campus.